jskang/The-Curious-Squirrel-RTOS-MTE-241-/Readme.txt

 	JinSung Kang - 20314830
 	Markus Trapp - 20351628
 	Milan Stanivuk - 20341751
+	Group - 17

 The content of the source files are as follows:

-init.c - This file initializes the RTX which include the initalization of PCBs, message envelopes, forks keyboard and crt processes. kernel.c - Calls initialization and calls ProcessP and also contains the global variables.
-The program starts from this file. atomic.c - This file contains the logic for the atomic function. queues.c - This file contains the functionalities to mainpulate queues. keyboard.c - This file contains the code to run the keyboard u-process. crt.c - This file contains the code to run the crt u-process. userProcesses.c - This file handles the functionality for ProcessP. primitives.c - This file handles the funtionality for the kernel primitives.
-For the partial implementation the funtions are: receive_message, send_message, get_console_chars, send_console_chars. userAPI.c - This fie contains the user version of the primitives. iproc.c - This file contains the functionality of the i-processes that are required in the RTX.
+init.c - This file initializes the RTX which include the initalization of PCBs, message envelopes, forks keyboard and crt processes. kernel.c - Calls initialization and contains the global variables.
+The program starts from this file. atomic.c - This file contains the logic for the atomic function. queues.c - This file contains the functionalities to mainpulate queues. keyboard.c - This file contains the code to run the keyboard u-process. crt.c - This file contains the code to run the crt u-process. userProcesses.c - This file handles the functionality user processes A, B, C, and the CCI and Wall Clock processes. primitives.c - This file handles the funtionality for the kernel primitives.
+The functions are: k_send_message, k_receive_message, k_get_console_chars, k_send_console_chars, k_request_msg_env, k_release_msg_env, k_request_process_status, k_terminate, k_change_priority, k_request_delay, k_get_trace_buffers, k_release_processor, process_switch, context_switch. userAPI.c - This fie contains the user version of the primitives. iproc.c - This file contains the functionality of the i-processes that are required in the RTX.
+The processes are: crt i-process, keyboard i-process, and timer i-process.

 The content of the header files are as follows: